-Neurodiverging is an online, sliding scale coaching practice supporting a worldwide, diverse clientele with issues related to neurodiversity, ADHD, autism, and executive functioning for adults and families.
+Neurodiverging is an online, sliding scale coaching practice and training organization supporting a worldwide, diverse clientele with issues related to neurodiversity, ADHD, autism, and executive functioning for adults and families.

 Book a Free Discovery Call Now.